nyanhp/cScom/readme.md

->This repo has moved to <https://codeberg.org/nyanhp/cScom>
+>This repo is being transferred to the DSC Community, <https://github.com/dsccommunity>

  # cScom